defiant00/whim-c/README.md

   /fn
 /class

-// initialization is just the class used as a function myInst :: MyClass(1, 2)
+// initialization is just the class used as a function,
+// this automatically creates a new instance and passes it in as the first parameter myInst :: MyClass(1, 2)

 // lists are resizable indexable collections of any type